ftcister/ftcister.github.io/README.md

 - **Data Scientist, <a href="https://myfuture.ai/" target="_blank">MyFuture-AI</a>**
   07/2021 - 12/2021, Santiago, Chile.
-  -Work on Computer Vision to develop an object detection model to recognize recyclable materials in images.
+  -Work with Computer Vision to develop an object detection model to recognize recyclable materials.
   -Develop a NER model based on Transformers to extract relevant information from invoices.

 ---